 For 8 years I was able to be Micah’s mom.
 It wasn’t always easy or pretty.
 But that work mattered.
 His story mattered and it changed the world around him.
 I have seen a dozen friends go on to adopt, mentor, foster or come along side families in crisis.

 At 22 I adopted a teenager with a manageable medical condition.
 8 years later it took his life without warning.
-But I am so grateful for the time we had.
+But I am so grateful for the time we had and person he helped me become.

 You can’t waste good.